Zvitko/rspecTest/README.md

 # rspecTest
 Behaviour Driven Development for Ruby

-Aplied a test driven development approach while creatng a simple Hello World app.
+Applied a test driven development approach while creatng a simple Hello World app.
 This BDD test is for practice in order to scale for future projects.

 ## Documentation